vliu15/3d-brain-tumor-segmentation/README.md

  - Added squeeze-excitation layers (SENet) in the ResNet blocks, as they have been shown to improve performance.
  - Reordered all convolutional layers to consist of `Conv3D`, `GroupNorm`, `ReLU`, except for all pointwise and output layers.
  - Replaced strided convolutions in downsampling with max pooling.
+ - Use He normal initialization for *all* layer kernels except those with sigmoid activations, which we use Glorot normal initialization for.
+ - Add per-epoch learning rate linear warmup from a base learning rate of `1e-6` for the first 10 epochs.

 > Use the `--use_se` flag to add squeeze-excitation layers to the model during training.